Posted April 09th 2019

 Now an adult, I share my life and home with several different animals: Bert the French Bulldog, Yolie and Oscar the cats, and Toothless and Hiccup the axolotls.

-As those of you who have read my blog posts before, I have bipolar disorder type II.
+As those of you who have read my previous blog posts, I have bipolar disorder type II.

 My moods vary from hypomanic (where I am excitable, wild-eyed and cannot sleep) to depressed (where I will struggle to wash, eat or otherwise take care of myself and I feel a sort of all-encompassing numbness).

 There is a balance somewhere between the two that I seem to occupy most of the time these days, with the help of my community mental health team and long-term medications.

 Not a new idea

 Pets as therapy is certainly not a new concept.
 Many clinical areas, as well as care homes, now welcome visits from therapy animals, ranging from dogs to small ponies.

 The late Carrie Fisher, who openly spoke of her struggles with bipolar disorder, had an amazing emotional support companion in the form of a French bulldog called Gary.